vs dangerous skillshot lane

 Usage of this combo is limited, but as with everything I'm putting here, bear it in mind.
 Like the following.
 You can pull off some spectacular stunts with Leblanc that other champions can only dream of.

 Use this combination to lock down kills, to give to someone else.
-The lack of makes it riskier that said victim might get away, but also vastly mitigates the possibility of a donated kill going wrong.
+The lack of sigil of silence makes it riskier that said victim might get away, but also vastly mitigates the possibility of a donated kill going wrong.

 Can be used at lvl 4 for harass if you feel you're swimming in mana, but generally this combo won't see much use in lane, due to the delayed silence proc.